 Roots of Baptismal Practice and Theology

 Martin Luther’s dilemma in the post-1517 reality is to determine which Christian teachings and rites to continue.
-When arguing for the continuation of baptism, Luther returns to ad fontes and looks for guidance in the Scriptures and the practices of the Early Church, while building on his reformation insights on justification and the working of the Word.6
+When arguing for the continuation of baptism, Luther returns ad fontes and looks for guidance in the Scriptures and the practices of the Early Church, while building on his reformation insights on justification and the working of the Word.6

 Baptism, a central tool in Christians’ expansion around the globe, has served as an initiation to the Christian community and as a reminder of Jesus’ promise to be present among those who will continue his mission.
 Christians have adhered to Jesus’ command to “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 These words from Jesus, the command to baptize and the promise to stay with his followers, have become the cornerstone for Christian rationale for baptism.7 Trusting in Jesus’ words “Remember, I am with you always” (Matt.
 28:20), baptism also incorporates one into a new eschatological scheme, to the orientation of Christians preparing for the return of the resurrected Jesus.8

 Medieval theology of baptism built on the definitions of Augustine, the bishop of Hippo, the most important being “Accedat verbum ad elementum et fit sacramentum,” that is, “add word to the element and it becomes a sacrament,” an instrument of grace.
-The developing medieval rationale for an infant baptism drew from Augustine’s solution on the original sin and the human ability to “not sin” or love God.
+The developing medieval rationale for an infant baptism drew from Augustine’s solution on the original sin and the human inability to “not sin” or love God.
 Infants like the rest of human beings were deemed in need of a purification, forgiveness, and rescuing from their condition, all of which baptism provided.

-Baptism was required from medieval Christians, both theologically per the teachings of the Church, and by the law: the imperial code from the 6th century mandated infant baptism.
+Baptism was required for medieval Christians, both theologically per the teachings of the Church, and by the law: the imperial code from the 6th century mandated infant baptism.
 Theologians aimed to establish conformity in the practice of the ritual and to solidify sacramental theology.
 Baptism was presented as the first sacrament, to be performed by the duly ordained priest, to remove the original sin.
-In this symbol of death and resurrection, the baptized was to begin a life of justification, which would involve ongoing combating of sin with the sacrament of penance.
+In this symbol of death and resurrection, the baptized was to begin a life of justification, which would involve continually combating sin with the sacrament of penance.
 In sacraments, grace was received.
 A vital function of the Church was to safeguard the distribution of grace.

 Medieval sacramental teaching sought to explain how matter could convey grace in the sacrament.
-Distinguishing between sacramentum tantum as the matter and form, res et sacramentum as the sacramental reality, and res tantum, the reality of the sacrament’s spiritual effect, medieval theologians unfolded the different dimensions of the sacraments’ impact and the causality of sacraments’ effectiveness as instrument of God’s working.10
+Distinguishing between sacramentum tantum as the matter and form, res et sacramentum as the sacramental reality, and res tantum, the reality of the sacraments' spiritual effect, medieval theologians unfolded the different dimensions of the sacraments’ impact and the causality of sacraments’ effectiveness as instrument of God’s working.10

-The recipients’ faith was of less importance than the duly offered ritual in which God’s grace was certain “regardless” human factors.
+The recipients’ faith was of less importance than the duly offered ritual in which God’s grace was certain “regardless” of human factors.
 With its effect of washing away original sin and its guilt, baptism connected one with God in a renewed relationship, as an act of grace.
 From there on, one could expect to experience different degrees of grace in one’s life, with one’s personal involvement in Christian life supported by the six other sacraments from cradle to death.13

 Reformations and the Renewed Role of Faith